Untangling internet tech jargon

 Upload is when you send data from your device to somewhere else.
 Posting photos/videos on social media, cloud storage and sending emails are all great examples.

+So which of these is ‘internet speed’: the speed data travels or the quantity of data that travels per second?
 If you want to be 100% correct, internet speed refers to the speed data travels.
-That said, if someone asks you “how fast is your internet?”, they’re most likely asking about your Mbps!
+So if someone asks “how fast is your internet?”, they’re probably asking about your Mbps!

 Explore more on this topic